Tanmay Shankar

 tanmayshankar [at] cmu [dot] edu

-I recently finished my Ph.D. at the Robotics Institute at Carnegie Mellon University, where I worked with Jean Oh.
+I'm a Research Scientist at The AI Institute!
+I recently finished my Ph.D. at the Robotics Institute at Carnegie Mellon University, where I work with Jean Oh.

 My Ph.D. research aimed to learn and translate temporal abstractions of behaviors (such as skills) across humans and robots.
 Here's a recording of my recent proposal talk for details, and here's a description of my research interests and philosophy!